-A number of proposals for laboratory experiments to test GUPs with massive quantum systems have been put forwards.
-By using pulsed optomechanics (see Sec.~\ref{sec:optomechanical:Hamiltonian}), it was shown that the effects of a GUP should create changes in the trajectories in phase space traced out by a massive system in~\cite{pikovski2012probing}, and later extended in~\cite{kumar2018quantum}.
-Along similar lines, mechanical oscillators near the Planck mass ($m_P \approx 22$\,ng) were analyzed, where the modified dynamics was directly compared with the unmodified~\cite{bawaj2015probing}.
-A further proposal considered a pendulum, where continuous rf measurements of frequency of an electromechanical oscillator can help to further bound $\beta_0$~\cite{bushev2019testing}.
+A number of proposals for laboratory experiments to test GUPs with massive quantum systems have been put forward.
+By using pulsed optomechanics (see Sec.~\ref{sec:optomechanical:Hamiltonian}), it was shown that the effects of a GUP should create changes in the trajectories in phase space traced out by a massive system in~\cite{pikovski2012probing}.
+The scheme was later extended in~\cite{kumar2018quantum}.
+Along similar lines, mechanical oscillators near the Planck mass ($m_P \approx 22$\,ng) were analyzed, where the modified dynamics were directly compared with the unmodified~\cite{bawaj2015probing}.
+A further proposal considered a pendulum, where continuous rf measurements of the frequency of an electromechanical oscillator can help to further bound $\beta_0$~\cite{bushev2019testing}.
 The radiation-pressure noise can also contain information about the GUP, as proposed in~\cite{girdhar2020testing}.
 The sensitivity to the modified commutator relation was shown to improve in the vicinity of exceptional points~\cite{cui2021detecting}, and quadratic corrections were shown to affect the noise spectrum of an optomechanical system~\cite{sen2022probing}.
 A recent result is the evaluation of improved constraints on minimum length models by using a low-loss phonon cavity~\cite{campbell2023improved}.

 It should be noted that additional considerations suggest that the observed effects from a GUP scale with $N^{-a}$, where $N$ is the number of particles of the composite system and $a$ is a parameter to be determined~\cite{kumar2020quantum}.
-The strength of this scaling is unclear, but should be taken into account in experiments.
+The strength of this scaling is unclear but should be taken into account in experiments.
 It has therefore been proposed that bounds on GUPs can also be obtained through the use of atoms~\cite{chatterjee2021violation}.
 In another work, it was pointed out that different modifications of the canonical commutator yield the same commutator relation in Eq.~\eqref{eq:GUP:commutator}~\cite{bishop2020modified}, which necessitates the need for caution when interpreting experimental results.